cosee/ubuntu-ansible-desktop-setup/README.md

 You will have to logout/login for all changes to take affect (docker).

-## By default it installs the following:
+## By default following applications are available:

 - Java 8